Yellow.ai Launches INBOX - An Omnichannel Agent Assist Platform To Elevate Customer And Agent Experience

 About Yellow.ai

 Yellow.ai is the world's leading Conversational AI and CX Automation Platform, recognized by Gartner, IDC, and G2 crowd as a leader.
-The platform is trusted across 50+ countries by 1000+ enterprises, including Domino's, Sephora, Hyundai, Carrefour, Kuwait Food Company (Americana), Choithrams, Amouage Oman, Arabian Radio Network and MG Motors.
+The platform is trusted across 50+ countries by 1000+ enterprises, including Domino's, Sephora, Hyundai, Biogen International, Edelweiss Broking, Siemens Limited, Waste Connections, American Bureau of Shipping, and MG Motors.
 Weaving in the best of AI and human intelligence to automate customer and employee experience, the company aims to democratize AI through its no-code/low-code bot builders, omnichannel virtual assistants, and ticketing automation suite.
 Yellow.ai has raised more than $102M from blue-chip investors and has offices across six countries.

 SOURCE Yellow.ai